LinkedIn Repost Strategy: How to Amplify Your Content and Stay Visible Every Day

 Not all content is worth amplifying.
 Here is what to look for when curating content for reposts:

 Process breakdowns and case studies from your niche: When another practitioner in your field publishes a detailed how-they-did-it post, reposting it shows that you are actively learning and connected to a community of practice.
-Add context about how this compares to your approach.
+Add context about how this compares to your approach, or where you have seen similar results with clients.

 Client-relevant business news: Articles or posts about challenges, trends, or developments specifically in your target niche.
 If you target dental practices, repost articles about dental industry labor challenges.
-Your commentary frames the AI solution.
+If you target HVAC companies, repost articles about seasonal demand spikes and staffing.
+Your commentary frames the AI solution without selling it directly.

 Building a Daily Visibility System with Reposts